camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 **Gateway**

 The gateway is the first actor for the worker.
 Each worker communicates to a gateway, which asks Zeebe's broker.
-If the response time is terrible, increasing the number of gateways is the first option.
+If the response time could be better, increasing the number of gateways is the first option.
 However, the issue may come from the number of partitions: there may be insufficient partitions, and Zeebe needs time to process the request.

 ![Grafana Gateway](images/Gateway.png)

 **GRPC**

-GRPC graph is essential to see how the network is doing and if all the traffic gets a correct response time.
+The GRPC graph is essential for assessing the network's performance and determining whether all traffic gets a correct response time.
 If the response is high, consider increasing the number of gateways or partitions.

 ![Grafana GRPC](images/GRPC.png)

 **GRPC Jobs Latency**
 Jobs latency is essential.
-This metric gives the time when a worker asks for a job or submits a job the time Zeebe considers the request.
+This metric shows the time a worker asks for or submits a job and the time Zeebe considers the request.
 If the response is high, consider increasing the number of gateways or partitions.

 ![Jobs Latency](images/GRPCJobsLatency.png)